department-of-veterans-affairs/vagov-content/pages/family-member-benefits/index.md

         description: Apply for a Certificate of Eligibility for VA home loan programs to buy, build, repair, or refinance a home.
       - url: /education/survivor-dependent-benefits/
         label: Education benefits for surviving spouse and dependent children
-        description: Find out if you're eligible and how to apply for help with paying for school or job training through our Survivors' and Dependents' Education Assistance Program (also known as Chapter 35) or the Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship).
+        description: Find out how to apply for help with paying for school or job training through our Survivors' and Dependents' Education Assistance Program (Chapter 35) or the Marine Gunnery Sergeant John David Fry Scholarship.
   - id: "caregiver"
     title: Benefits and services for family members caring for a Veteran or service member
     links:
       - url: /health-care/family-caregiver-benefits/comprehensive-assistance/
-        label: Program of Comprehensive Assistance to Family Caregivers
+        label: Program of Comprehensive Assistance for Family Caregivers
         description: If you’re a family member caring for a Veteran with disabilities who was injured in the line of duty on or after September 11, 2001, find out how to apply for health care benefits and other support.
       - url: https://www.caregiver.va.gov/
         label: VA Caregiver Support Program